MIT-CSAIL-TIG/terraform-example/README.md

 Other users will need to check with their cloud provider for the correct values to fill in here.

+### A Note On Passwords

+Terraform won't work if it has to prompt you for your password which is unfortunate.
+You **cloud** add a "password" key to the "auth:" section of clouds.yaml above but storing passwords in plain text is a big security no no.

+The other option is to temporarily store it on the environment variable OS_PASSWORD.
+This still isn't great, but it's better.
+The trick here is setting that variable without putting your plain text password into your shell history (which then gets written to disk).

+There are several ways to achieve this but we recommend this bit of shell copy pasta as most portable:

+    #!/bin/sh
+    echo "Please enter your OpenStack Password: " read -sr OS_PASSWORD_INPUT
+    export OS_PASSWORD=$OS_PASSWORD_INPUT

+This will prompt for your password without echoing and export the proper variable.
+It won't validate you actually entered the right thing until you try an action that needs it unfortunately.

 Using The Examples
 ==================